 Diagnosis of CdLS

-No. Currently, researchers find a gene change in about 60 percent of individuals with CdLS.
-A higher percentage may be identifiable as testing procedures become more sophisticated, and as additional gene mutations are identified.
+Currently, researchers find a gene change in about 75 percent of individuals with CdLS.
+A higher percentage may be identifiable as testing procedures become more sophisticated, and as additional genes are identified.

 What are the long-term implications of gene discoveries?

-Research continues to support a low risk of reoccurrence, but for parents who have a child with CdLS, prenatal ultrasound can provide an evaluation of subsequent pregnancies.
-An initial ultrasound examination is recommended for all subsequent pregnancies at 18 weeks.
+Research continues to support a low risk of recurrence, but for parents who have a child with CdLS, prenatal ultrasound can provide an evaluation of subsequent pregnancies.
+An ultrasound examination is recommended for all subsequent pregnancies at 18 to 20 weeks, most likely for reassurance.
 The timing of this scan allows a thorough study of the anatomy of the fetus and accurate dating of the pregnancy.
-In addition to the routine survey, carefully attention should be made to the face, hands, heart, arms, and ventricles of the head.
+In addition to the routine survey, careful attention should be made to the face, hands, heart, arms, and ventricles of the head.
 Anatomic abnormalities that have been described on prenatal studies of babies with CdLS include: limb abnormalities (particularly of the upper limbs), abnormal hearts, cleft lip, abnormal facial profile, diaphragmatic hernia, mild enlargement of the ventricles of the head, and gastrointestinal abnormalities.

 The most distinctive of these abnormalities are those of the upper limb.
-Arm bones and fingers should be carefully examined and counted because these may be missing or abnormally short.
+Arm bones and fingers should be carefully examined and counted because these may be missing or abnormally short in CdLS.
 The femur, feet and arm bones should be measured to ensure that their lengths are within the normal range.
-In the face of a fetus with CdLS, one might find cleft lip or palate, long eyelashes, a small chin, and a small upturned nose.
-The head tends to be short and small (microbrachycephaly) and should be measured and compared to tables of non-normal measurements.
+In the face of a fetus with CdLS, one might find cleft palate, long eyelashes, a small chin, and a small upturned nose.
+The head tends to be short and small (microbrachycephaly) and should be measured and compared to tables.
 In many of the children, there are abnormalities of the heart and sometimes a diaphragmatic hernia or abdominal calcification (meconium peritonitis).

 Ultrasound is not a perfect tool to diagnose CdLS, nor is it a perfect tool to exclude the possibility of CdLS.
-Nonetheless, most children with CdLS have fairly severe abnormalities that can be detected prenatally by careful radiologists or obstetricians.
+Nonetheless, many children with CdLS have fairly severe abnormalities that can be detected prenatally by careful ultrasound with radiologists or obstetricians.